antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

 From experiments in our lab it became evident that the two cell types found in Neuroblastoma were able to switch.
-After a given period of time cells in dishes changed their nature as became evident from the expression of certain marker proteins on their surface.
+After a given period of time cells in dishes changed their nature as was proven by the expression of certain marker proteins on their surface.
 Now that we have a candidate Transcription Factor we can try to investigate its relevance in this plasticity by manipulating the gene in cell lines we grow in the lab.

 ---------